-- 35. In the wake of the Wales commitment decisions to expand the breadth and depth of NATO adaptation at the 2016 Warsaw Summit only further reinforced the sentiment Allies needed to accelerate defence investments to meet the 2&20 pledge and, for those member states not already meeting the standard, a credible plan to achieve the benchmark was expected to get there by 2024. - 36.
+- 35. In the wake of the Wales commitment, decisions to expand the breadth and depth of NATO adaptation at the 2016 Warsaw Summit only further reinforced the sentiment Allies needed to accelerate defence investments to meet the "2&20 pledge" and, for those member states not already meeting the standard, a credible plan to achieve the benchmark by 2024 was expected. - 36.
 A key milestone achieved at the Warsaw Summit is the Joint Declaration formalising NATO-EU cooperation.
-The statement identified seven concrete areas of cooperation, namely hybrid threats, maritime security, cyber security, defence capabilities, defence industry and research, joint exercises and building resilience in Europe's East and South.
+The statement identifies seven concrete areas of cooperation, namely hybrid threats, maritime security, cyber security, defence capabilities, defence industry and research, joint exercises and building resilience in Europe's East and South.
 The current security environment likely grants the statement more weight than it would in a different geopolitical context.
-The declaration offers the 22 members NATO shares with the EU unprecedented opportunities for increased cooperation, joint capability development, cost-effective platforms for enhanced complementarity and duplication elimination.
+The declaration offers the

-- 37. The remaining post-Warsaw challenges relate to the Alliance's ability to show continued solidarity and credibility in the face of unpredictable security challenges such as Russia's reactions to NATO's new posture and the ability to maintain unity in circumstances of continued refugee and migrant flows and conflict in regions along NATO's Southern and Eastern flanks. - 38.
+- 22 members NATO shares with the EU unprecedented opportunities for increased cooperation, joint capability development, cost-effective platforms for enhanced complementarity and duplication elimination. - 37.
+The remaining post-Warsaw challenges relate to the Alliance's ability to show continued solidarity and credibility in the face of unpredictable security challenges such as Russia's reactions to NATO's new posture and the ability to maintain unity in circumstances of continued refugee and migrant flows and conflict in regions along NATO's Southern and Eastern flanks. - 38.
 Although the Alliance is witnessing an overall convergence of threat perception in terms of a NATO-wide agreement on the severity of the various geographical and resilience challenges, geography still dictates the security perceptions of all member states.
-For example, southern European NATO states perceive the challenges in the Middle East and North Africa (MENA) region to be of more immediate concern than the Central-Eastern European and Baltic states.
+For example, Southern European NATO states perceive the challenges in the Middle East and North Africa (MENA) region to be of more immediate concern than the Central-Eastern European and Baltic states.
 Such a divergence of perspective still challenges the Alliance's ability for collective action. - 39.
 There is an imperative today for all Allies to understand the dichotomy between Eastern and Southern flank challenges is false; threats to any Ally's security will inherently affect the entire Alliance.

-A. US VIEWS ON BURDEN SHARING IN THE RUN-UP TO THE 2018 BRUSSELS SUMMIT
+A. RECENT US VIEWS ON BURDEN SHARING